Logo Copyright © 2007 NCCG - All Rights Reserved

 Subjection to Patriarchal Headship

 "To be in subjection" means to recognise one's position in relation to one's husband.
 [The same principle of hierarchy extends to every other level of existence where groups of people are organised.
-This is especially so in the Church where the same sort of respect and submission should be shown to leaders, not because the leaders are superior (for they are equal) but because God has placed them over the people to nurchure and protect them in the faith.
-At the same time the Gospel provides various checks and measures to ensure that unrighteous dominion is not exercised over the people.
-As a husband rules his family in love and righteousness, so too should congregational ministers rule their flock].
+This is especially so in the Messianic Community where the same sort of respect and submission should be shown to leaders, not because the leaders are superior (for they are equal) but because Yahweh has placed them over the people to nurchure and protect them in the emunah (faith).
+At the same time the Besorah (Gospel) provides various checks and measures to ensure that unrighteous dominion is not exercised over the people.
+As a husband rules his family in ahavah (love) and righteousness, so too should congregational ministers rule their flock].

 In view of vv.9-10 we are told that she should not dress in such a way as to be the centre of attraction, but rather should express her goodness by her good works.
 The word translated "to usurp authority" is the Greek word authentein or authenteo, and this is the only place in the New Testament that it occurs.
 Interestingly enough, in Classical Greek an authentes was an autocrat, a person who ruled even to the point of committing murder.
 In one instance, it referred to a murder of one of the same family.
-The noun authentia means absolute sway or authority.
-In other words, a wife in her private or public life should not do anything to kill the position that her husband has been given by God.
-A wife should never be a usurper of the role of a husband or a father.
+The noun authentia means 'absolute sway' or 'authority'.
+In other words, a wife in her private or public life should not do anything to kill the position that her husband has been given by Yahweh.
+A wife should never be a usurper of the rôle of a husband or a father.

-Paul argues in vv.14-15 that it was the woman who was deceived by Satan, but that in childbearing she has regained her position before God in equality with man.
-However, she must beware lest she misuse that freedom granted to her by God (see comments above on Tit.2:1-5; 1 Pet.3:1-4).
+Paul argues in vv.14-15 that it was the woman who was deceived by Satan, but that in childbearing she has regained her position before Yahweh in equality with man.
+However, she must beware lest she misuse that freedom granted to her by Elohim (God) (see comments above on Tit.2:1-5; 1 Pet.3:1-4).

 Saved in Child-Bearing?